absmach/coap-cli/README.md

   -c, --content-format int    Content format (default 50) -h, --help                  help for coap-cli
-  -H, --host string           Host (default "localhost") -k, --keep-alive uint       Keep alive interval (default 60) -m, --max-retries uint32    Max retries for keep alive (default 10) -O, --options stringArray   Options
+  -H, --host string           Host (default "localhost") -k, --keep-alive uint       Send a ping after interval seconds of inactivity.
+If not specified (or 0), keep-alive is disabled (default).
+  -m, --max-retries uint32    Max retries for keep alive (default 10) -O, --options num,text      Add option num with contents of text to the request.
+If the text begins with 0x, then the hex text (two [0-9a-f] per byte) is converted to binary data.
   -p, --port string           Port (default "5683") -v, --verbose               Verbose output
   -d, --data string           Data(default "") - only available for put, post and delete commands